 A first workshop in the writing of poetry.
 Class members will read and discuss each others’ work and will study the elements of prosody: the line, stanza forms, meter, free verse, and more.
 Open to anyone interested in writing poetry and learning about the rudiments of craft.
 Writing exercises weekly.

 Admission with consent of the instructor.
 Limited to 12 students.
+Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
-Fall semester: Visiting Lecturer Kapur.
-Spring semester: Writer-in-Residence Hall.2015-16: Offered in Fall 2015 and Spring 2016
+Fall semester.
+Writer-in-Residence Lawson.2018-19: Not offered

 (Offered as THDA 270 and ENGL 222) A workshop in writing for the stage.
 The semester will begin with exercises that lead to the making of short plays and, by the end of the term, longer plays--ten minutes and up in length.
 Writing will be done in and out of class; students’ work will be discussed in the workshop and in private conferences.
 At the end of the term, the student will submit a portfolio of revisions of all the exercises, including the revisions of all plays.

 Admission with consent of the instructor.
 Limited to 15 students.
 Not open to first-year students.
-Fall semester: TBA.
-Spring semester: Playwright-in-Residence Congdon.2015-16: Offered in Spring 2016
+Fall semester: Visiting Professor Syers.
+Spring semester: The Department.2018-19: Offered in Fall 2018 and Spring 2019

 A first course in writing fiction.
 Emphasis will be on experimentation as well as on developing skill and craft.
 Workshop (discussion) format.

 Admission with consent of the instructor.
 Limited to 15 students.
+Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
-Fall semester: Visiting Writer Jackson.
-Spring semester: Professor Frank.2015-16: Offered in Fall 2015 and Spring 2016
+Fall semester: Professor Frank.
+Spring semester: Visiting Writer Gaige.2018-19: Offered in Fall 2018

 This course explores the unique challenges of experiencing performance through the page.
 While this course is not intended as a survey of dramatic literature or theater history, students will be introduced to a variety of drama from across the English-language tradition.
 The organizing theme of the course may change slightly from year to year, but the goal will always be to explore a wide array of theoretical and methodological approaches to drama.
 Of particular interest will be the relationship of play-reading to other reading practices.
 What does a play demand of the reader that a novel, a poem, or an essay does not?
 How must the central elements of storytelling or world-making (character, plot, setting, dialogue, point of view, etc.) change when they are required to appear onstage?